cdp1337/ARKSurvivalAscended-Linux/README.md

 ## Features

 Because it's managed with systemd, standardized commands are used for managing the server.
-This includes an auto-restart for the game server if it crashes and auto-update on restarts.
+This includes an auto-restart for the game server if it crashes.

 By default, the game server will **automatically start at boot**!

+A start and stop script is included in `/home/steam/ArkSurvivalAscended` for starting and stopping all maps, (not to mention updating before they start).

+Sets up multiple maps on a single install, and **all of them can run at the same time** (providing your server has the horsepower to do so).

 ## Installation on Debian 12